Post-Harvest Handling of Wild Blueberry

 Created by: Lily Calderwood, PhD, Extension Wild Blueberry Specialist and Brogan Tooley, Research and Extension Assistant.
-June, 2020.
+Revised February 2023.

 Demand and price for all produce depends on quality.
 Characteristics that define high quality in wild blueberry include blue, clean, firm, dry, and whole.
 In general, customers buy fruit based on how it looks.
 Customers come back for more based on how the berries tasted and how long they lasted.
 Consistent high-quality products benefit the whole industry.

 Produce remains alive after it is harvested.
 Being alive means that a berry continues to respire after being removed from the plant.
-Respiration is the continued in-take of oxygen (O2) and release carbon dioxide (CO2) and heat.
+Respiration is the continued intake of oxygen (O2) and release of carbon dioxide (CO2) and heat.
 Maine wild blueberries have thinner skins and are smaller than highbush blueberries.
 Therefore, there are more berries in a quart of wild blueberries than there are in a quart of highbush blueberries.
-Research needs to be conducted, but we suspect that wild blueberries generate more heat and more moisture per quart than highbush blueberries simply because there are more berries in each container with less air space.
+Research needs to be conducted, but we suspect that wild blueberries generate more heat and more moisture per quart than highbush blueberries simply because there are more berries in each container with less air space between the berries.
 Having the ability to move cool air through wild blueberries before they reach the consumer is critical.

 Steps to Improve Fresh Pack Quality – The Known Standard

 - Develop a harvest-to-consumer plan to share with your workers.

 - Improve harvest technique.
 Wild blueberries should not be harvested when plants are wet from morning dew or rain.
 Harvest early and late in the day when the air temperatures are cooler.
 To reduce splitting and bruising, gently tease the berries off the bushes as you pull the rake through the plants.
 Do not yank the rake forcefully through the plants in one swipe.
 Clean the rake frequently with cloth to keep it dry and free of debris.